 |Above $12,000 to $18,000||[480 + 0.16(NTI-12,000)] x 100/NTI||[540 + 0.18(NTI-12,000)] x 100/NTI||[600 + 0.20(NTI-12,000)] x 100/NTI||[630 + 0.21(NTI-12,000)] x 100/NTI|

-You can use CPF’s Self-Employed MediSave Contribution Calculator to derive how much you need to contribute to your MediSave Account.
-Or you could do it the hard way, like we did with the examples below.
+The formula is not very user-friendly, so it is advisable to use CPF’s Self-Employed MediSave Contribution Calculator to derive how much you need to contribute to your MediSave Account.
+Or you could do it the hard way, like we did, with the examples below.

 For example, if you earn $400 a month ($4,800 a year) from your side hustle, you do not have to make any contributions to your MediSave Account.